tomasbasham/tomasbasham.github.io/_posts/2016-05-12-netflix-and-chill.md

 category: Product Design
 tags: featured technology netflix electronics
 ---
 Last year the team at Netflix posted a tutorial on how to create your own [Netflix switch](http://makeit.netflix.com/the-switch); automating the arduous task of manually turning on your TV, launching the Netflix app and setting the mood with a movie favourite - pizza.
-However the step-by-step guide they have written left me more confused that pleased with my new toy.
+However the step-by-step guide left me more confused than pleased with my new toy.

 Beyond confusion the guide at Netflix expects you to have a slightly more than average electronics skill set and access to a variety of devices and tools for cutting out and moulding some of the more custom parts, most notably the enclosure for both the electronics and the device as a whole.

-In this series of article you will learn the process I went through to build my own Netflix button and the services I used to acquire 3D printed models.
-Of course if you have access to your own 3D printer then you wont need this service.
+In this series of article you will learn the process I went through to build my own Netflix switch and the services I used to acquire 3D printed parts.
+Of course if you have access to your own 3D printer then you wont need these service.

 ## Electronics